bclover/real-world-functional-programming-book/gitbook/part9/log_purity.md

-# Here Be Ivory Tower Territory
+# Log Purity

 **Warning**: The following is considered ivory tower territory.

 Many Functional programmers who work on feature teams (shipping software non-developer users use) believe that purity of logging is not worth it.
-They have a prammatic view that side effects I outline here are not a big deal, and their ease of use and debugging & monitoring gains far outweigh the risk of unknown side effects.
+They have a pragmatic view that side effects I outline here are not a big deal, and their ease of use and debugging & monitoring gains far outweigh the risk of unknown side effects.

-That said, this book is about real world programming, and while the real world requires you as a programmer to make tough calls for the sake of pragmatism, like Patton said:
+That said, this book is about real world programming, and while the real world requires you as a programmer to make tough calls for the sake of pragmatism, like [Patton](https://en.wikipedia.org/wiki/George_S._Patton) said:

 > Take calculated risks.
 That is quite different from being rash.

-You need to be aware of the potential side effects that loggers can have before you write of their side effects as nothing to worry about.
+You need to be aware of the potential side effects that loggers can have before you write off their side effects as nothing to worry about.

 ## Logging Purity & Side Effects